UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-`genre`, without any attributes, has been used as a catch-all descriptive element that may or may not hold values from a controlled vocabulary, and that may or may not provide appropriate descriptive information about the resource. `genre[@authority='dct']` has three distinct values: "text", "still image", and "image", that broadly indicate the type of the resource being described.
+:code:`genre`, without any attributes, has been used as a catch-all descriptive element that may or may not hold values from a controlled vocabulary, and that may or may not provide appropriate descriptive information about the resource. :code:`genre[@authority='dct']` has three distinct values: "text", "still image", and "image", that broadly indicate the type of the resource being described.

 Justification
 ^^^^^^^^^^^^^

-For values *outside* of the following table, we selected the `edm:hasType` property as it aligns well with the possible overlap between `genre` and `physicalDescription/form`.
-To help prevent duplicating string literals and URIs, the following table suggests a mapping for a limited subset of the union of values in `genre[not(@*)]` and `genre[@authority='dct']`.
+For values *outside* of the following table, we selected the `edm:hasType` property as it aligns well with the possible overlap between :code:`genre` and :code:`physicalDescription/form`.
+To help prevent duplicating string literals and URIs, the following table suggests a mapping for a limited subset of the union of values in :code:`genre[not(@*)]` and :code:`genre[@authority='dct']`.

 +-----------------------------------------------+---------------+--------------------------------------------------+--------------------+
 | (//genre[not(@*] | //genre[@authority='dct']) | RDF Predicate | URI                                              | dcterms text value |